 tail: The tail command followed by the location of the file used to display the bottom 10 lines of a file. tail /location/of/file

 man & –help: To know more about a command and how to use it, use the man command.
 It shows the manual pages of the command.
 For example, “man cd” shows the manual pages of the cd command.

 Typing in the command name and the argument helps it show which ways the command can be used (e.g., cd –help).

-Ping: The ping command used to check the latency between your network and a remote internet or LAN server. for example, ping google.com or ping IP address (192.168.1.1)
+Ping: The ping command is used to check the latency between your network and a remote internet or LAN server. for example, ping google.com or ping IP address (192.168.1.1)

-And to ping few numbers of times use c command line switch and a number. for example, if you want to ping a website 5 times then use command ping google.com -c5
+And to ping few numbers of times use c command line switch and a number. for example, if you want to ping a website 5 times then use the command ping google.com -c5

 hostname: command used to know your name in your host or network.
 Basically, it displays your hostname and IP address.
 Just typing “hostname” gives the output.
 Typing in “hostname -I” gives you your IP address in your network.

 uptime: command used to check how long your Linux system has been online,